clevermonk57/Individual-project-Large-language-model/README.md

 BERT	61.19%	60.97%
 TF-IDF + Logistic Regression	56.51%	56.26%

-BERT outperformed the baseline model, showing that contextual embeddings help capture sentiment more effectively than traditional bag-of-words methods.
+The fine-tuned BERT model outperformed the baseline, demonstrating that contextual embeddings capture sentiment more effectively than traditional bag-of-words approaches.

 Limitations